multicatch/cucumber-audit/doc/PredefinedSteps.md

 This steps tries to establish an HTTP connection with a given address and sends a GET request.
 The test will be stopped until a `200 OK` response is received.

+`app running on {string} has already started in less than {int} s`

+This step is similar to the above, but fails if the connection has not been established in a given time.

 ### Whitelist Steps

 `only whitelisted traffic is allowed`